GEORGE'S COMMUNITY COLLEGE

 Upon successful completion of the course a student will be able to

-Describe and apply basic circuit laws to simple circuit problems.
+Describe and apply circuit laws to circuit problems in a laboratory setting.

-Use a circuit analysis software (Spice, PSpice, or similar product) or a general purpose programming language (MATLAB, Fortran, or a similar language) to analyze a simple circuit.
+Use a circuit analysis software (Spice, PSpice, or similar product) or a general purpose programming language (MATLAB, Fortran, or a similar language) to analyze data from an experiment.

 Schaum's Outline of Electric Circuits 4th Edition.
 Nahvi, Mahmood and Edminister, Joseph A. McGraw-Hill (2003).